Abbasid Caliphate: Status of women

 It was narrated from Ibn Abbas that Muhammad said:

 There is no man whose two daughters reach the age of puberty and he treats them kindly for the time they are together, but they will gain him admittance to Paradise.

 Whoever has three daughters and is patient towards them, and feeds them, gives them to drink, and clothes them from his wealth; they will be a shield for him from the Fire on the Day of Resurrection.

-Even so, slave courtesans (qiyans and jawaris) and princesses produced prestigious and important poetry.
-Enough survives to give us access to women's historical experiences, and reveals some vivacious and powerful figures, such as the Sufi mystic Raabi'a al-Adwiyya (714–801 CE), the princess and poet 'Ulayya bint al-Mahdi (777–825 CE), and the singing-girls Shāriyah (c.
-815–870 CE), Fadl Ashsha'ira (d.
+Some slave courtesans (qiyans and jawaris) and princesses produced prestigious and important poetry.
+Surviving poetry reveals important female figures in the Abbasid world, such as the Sufi mystic Raabi'a al-Adwiyya (714–801 CE), the princess and poet Ulayya bint al-Mahdi (777–825 CE), and the singing-girls Shāriyah (c.
+815), Fadl al-Sha'irah (d.
 871 CE) and Arib al-Ma'muniyya (797–890 CE).

 Each wife in the Abbasid harem had an additional home or flat, with her own enslaved staff of eunuchs and maidservants.
 When a concubine gave birth to a son, she was elevated in rank to umm walad and also received apartments and (slave) servants as a gift.